 Tourism Management - Minor

-Tourism is one of the world’s largest and most diverse industries.
-This option focuses on the planning, management, development, and promotion of places and events as tourism attractions.
+The Department of Recreation, Park and Tourism Sciences offers an 18 credit hour minor in Tourism Management as a supplement to other majors.
+The minor focuses on the planning, management, development, and promotion of places and events as tourism attractions.
 Courses in tourism are designed to collectively build understanding about the linkages that exist between local places and cultures, host populations, and various public, private, and special interest groups.
-Students in this emphasis can pursue careers in private sector enterprises, government agencies, convention and visitor bureaus, and other tourism related service organizations.
+The minor requires RPTS 302 and RPTS 311.
+Students select four additional courses from a list of ten.

 |Code||Title||Semester Credit Hours|